Archer (2009 TV series): Animation

-The characters are composed in Illustrator using referential material, among them photos of models and actors in costume.
-Because Archer is produced using limited animation, characters are rendered as digital puppets, and not hand-drawn on paper and digitally composited for traditional cel animation.
+The characters are designed by Stephen Slesinski, and composed in Illustrator using referential material, among them photos of models and actors in costume.
+Because Archer is produced using limited animation, characters are rendered in real-time as digital puppets, and not hand-drawn on paper and digitally composited for traditional cel animation.
 Costumes may or may not be reproduced depending on their animatability; too much detail can hurt a character's animatability.
 These body pieces are then separated into basic components and layers, much like an action figure, and rigged in After Effects.
 Consequently, one given pose can turn into a range of others, which, according to producer Bryan Fordney, creates "the illusion of more animation on screen than what is actually present."
-A similar technique is used in the animation of a character's face—head illustrations are divided into basic components that can be turned "off" and "on" in sequence, lending the appearance of facial movement and expression.
+A similar technique is used in the animation of a character's face—head illustrations are divided into basic components that can be turned "off" and "on" in sequence, lending the appearance of facial movement and expression in real-time.

 Once compositing begins, compositors enhance the visual palette of artwork from three or four departments until it "looks like it was made by a single artist."
 For elaborate scenes like action sequences, artists develop several composites, which are then superimposed on stock footage using special effects.